-Super Bowl LI was a Falcons blowout – until the final six minutes in regulation.
+Super Bowl LI was a Falcons blowout – until the final six minutes of regulation.
 The game went to overtime – the first time in a Super Bowl.
 And the New England Patriots pulled-off the biggest comeback in Super Bowl and Professional Sports Championship History with a 34-28 victory.

 The night also included Luke Bryan, who sung a fine National Anthem.
-Lady Gaga…was 100% Lady Gaga during Halftime.
+Lady Gaga…was 100% Lady Gaga at Halftime.
 And there were plenty of movie teasers and celebrity commercials as well.
 Here’s a breakdown:

 “Life” – Sony’s sci-fi space drama was originally set to open on Memorial Day weekend but was recently moved-up to March.
 The ad featured star Jake Gyllenhaal screaming.

 “Guardians of the Galaxy Vol. 2” – Disney and Marvel debuted more footage of Star-Lord, Gamora, Baby Groot & Co.

 “Ghost in the Shell” – The highest-grossing actress of all-time at the box office, Scarlett Johansson, will add to her total next month with this adaptation of the manga series.